codfish/dotfiles/README.md

 ## Local/private

-Any private and custom Bash commands and configuration should be placed in a `~/.zshrc.local` file.
-This file will not be under version control or committed to a public repository.
-If `~/.zshrc.local` exists, it will be sourced for inclusion in `.zshrc`.
+Any private and custom Bash commands and configuration should be placed in a `~/.zshrc.before` or `~/.zshrc.after` file.
+These files will not be under version control or committed to a public repository.
+If either or both exists, they will be sourced for inclusion in `.zshrc`.

+- `~/.zshrc.before`: Sourced **before** `oh-my-zsh.sh` is loaded, therefore allowing you to effect what happens when `oh-my-zsh.sh` runs, without changing any tracked files.
+Some examples would be the `ZSH_THEME` or specific Oh My Zsh plugin configurations.
+- `~/.zshrc.after`: Sourced **after**  `oh-my-zsh.sh` is loaded.
+You can override anything that was set by `oh-my-zsh.sh`.

-Here is an example `~/.zshrc.local`:
+Here is an example `~/.zshrc.before`:

 ```sh
 # PATH exports